All Episodes

 And they're always going to be a joke.

-You realize a number of people, leftists and liberals, who, whether they know it or not, have actually corrupted themselves and done great damage by defending Clinton and Hillary back in those days, and it's all coming back to bite him now.
+You realize a number of people, leftists and liberals, who, whether they know it or not, have actually corrupted themselves and done great damage by defending Clinton and Hillary back in those days.

 So there's all this selective outrage.